 Regional Management Burgenland GmbH was founded in 1995 and is – commissioned by the Province of Burgenland – service provider and contact point for the entire population of Burgenland.
 The company acts as a mediator, coach and translator between the EU and the people of Burgenland.
 The purpose of the company is to coordinate EU regional grants, foster the establishment of regional joint ventures, offer consulting, prepare surveys and planning documents, innovation and pilot projects as well as monitor and evaluate EU projects.

-The six nature parks of Burgenland are managed and coordinated by the ARGE Naturparke Burgenland since end of 2001, which is also a responsibility of the RMB since its inception.
-The aim is to establish the nature parks and rural areas through joint projects, the development of new products an new touristic offers as well as joint marketing activities.
-Through the international cooperation and the exchange of experience we expect the acquisition of additional competences in the field of living lab research.
-Experts and relevant stakeholders from different sectors will try to develop new innovative business models in the rural area of pilot region Südburgenland.
+The six nature parks of Burgenland are managed and coordinated by the ARGE Naturparke Burgenland since the end of 2001, which is also a responsibility of the RMB since its inception.
+The aim is to establish the nature parks and rural areas through joint projects, the development of new products and new touristic offers as well as joint marketing activities.
+Through international cooperation and the exchange of experience, we expect the acquisition of additional competencies in the field of living lab research.
+Experts and relevant stakeholders from different sectors try to develop new innovative business models in the rural area of the pilot region Südburgenland.